AnWiercze/NanopoReaTA/README.md

 Download docker desktop: https://www.docker.com/products/docker-desktop/

 Download repository on this website as zip folder:
-On https://github.com/AnWiercze/NanopoReaTA click on the green Code button in the right corner.
+On https://github.com/AnWiercze/NanopoReaTA click on the green "Code" button in the right corner.
 Download the folder as zip and unpack in a given folder.

 Open power shell as administrator via search.
 (Start -> Search -> right click -> Open as administrator)